RouaDalgamouni/ELK-Project/README.md

 Loadbalancers are crutial component in any secure network architecture due the security measures they bring to the network architecture.
 Loadbalancer will protect applications from any emerging threats, DoS attacks, and make sure the traffic is distributed among multiple servers to ensure availability, and enhance security by having the inbound traffic passes through the policies on the loadbalancer before being distibiuted further to the servers in the backend pool of the loadbalance.

 additionally we added a jump-box-provisioner VM which introduces another layer of security to the network architecture.
-The purpose of this jump box is to prevent any inbound traffic to the Web Vms directly.
+The purpose of this jump box is to prevent any inbound traffic to the Web VMs directly.
 Any connection to the VMs can only be achived through the jump-box-provisioner VM.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and periodically collect metrics from the operating system and from services running on the server (VM) .

-- The filebeat will watch for any changes in the file system of the VMs being monitored, it will centerlaize log data,
+- The filebeat will watch for any changes in the file system of the VMs being monitored, it will centerlaize and log data,
 - The metricbeat will record detailed information about the operating system and services running on the VM .
-It will take all the metrics and statistics it collect and output this a dashboard
+It will take all the metrics and statistics it collect and output this to a dashboard

 The configuration details of each machine may be found below.